 Have you ever seen a pond full of colorful Koi fish?
 This beautiful Asian carp is the single most popular choice for outdoor ponds!
 Their mystical appearance is noted in the artworks, myths, and legends from their homeland.
 They are one of the oldest captive fish and have a history dating back over a thousand years.

-1. Koi Fish Meaning
+Koi Fish Meaning

 The domestication of the Common Carp began on rice farms in China.
 These Carp were imported to Japan by Chinese invaders and given the name Koi, or Nishikigoi.
 Koi is simply the Japanese word for carp, so it is rather redundant to call this fish a Koi carp.
 Now the Koi fish is highly revered in both Japan and China.

 The myth of the Koi and the waterfall emphasizes the creature’s strength and perseverance.
 It became a symbol of tranquility as well as determination.

 In the 1700s these colorful carp were raised on rice farms and they were used for weed and insect control.
-However, over 1000 years ago Chinese invaders imported the species to Japan and it was here that they were given a new purpose.
+However, over 1000 years ago Chinese invaders imported Koi fish to Japan and it was here that they were given a new purpose.

-By the late 19th century westerners visiting Japan were also captivated by these fish.
+By the late 19th century westerners visiting Japan were also captivated by Koi fish.
 They took them back with them to their home countries where breeding and rearing continued.
 Koi became a popular pond mate for large Goldfish and remain the single most popular pond fish to this day.

 Koi fish as we know them do not occur in the wild.
 You will not find the beautiful colors and patterns on a wild Koi that you would find on a captive one.
 Koi are special domesticated versions of the wild Common Carp (Cyprinus carpio).
 Originally found in Europe and Asia, this fish now occurs in freshwater habitats all over the world.

 The wild Common Carp is not very much to look at.
 Its color ranges from grey to dull bronze.
 However, every so often a genetic mutation will produce a red or gold color on a wild carp.
 Breeding for these mutations in captivity resulted in the beautiful colors that we see in domestic Koi.

-4. The Most Expensive Koi Fish
+The Most Expensive Koi Fish

-The four most expensive varieties are:
+The four most expensive Koi varieties are:

 - Hi Utsuri